Fatbirder's Top 1000 Birding Websites

 PURPLE EMPEROR BUTTERFLY-BERNWOOD FOREST-OXFORDSHIRE

-I finished work this afternoon and made the short journey to Bernwood Forest to try and photograph the Purple Emperor butterflies that have been seen frequently over the weekend.
+This afternoon, after finishing work, I made the short journey to Bernwood Forest to try and photograph Purple Emperor butterflies (Apatura iris), which had been frequently reported over the weekend.

-When I arrived and pulled into the car park, I noticed one just sitting in the middle of the road.
-I parked the car and ran back to the entrance, and it was still there, basking in the sun.
-Unbelievable!
+Remarkably, as I pulled into the car park, one was perched right in the middle of the road.
+I parked, ran back to the entrance, and it was still there, basking in the sun—absolutely unbelievable!

 Key Characteristics:

-Appearance: Males have a distinctive purple sheen on their upper wings with white bands and orange-ringed eyespots, while females are brown with similar eyespots.
+• Appearance: Males have a distinctive purple sheen on their upper wings, with white bands and orange-ringed eyespots; females are brown with similar eyespots.

-Habitat: They inhabit mature woodlands, particularly those with goat willow (their caterpillar foodplant).
+• Habitat: Mature woodlands, particularly those with goat willow, their caterpillar foodplant.

-Behaviour: Males spend much of their time in the canopy, feeding on aphid honeydew, and occasionally descend to the ground to feed on damp patches or animal droppings.
+• Behaviour: Males spend much of their time in the canopy, feeding on aphid honeydew, occasionally descending to damp patches or animal droppings.

-Flight Period: The main flight period is from late June to early August.
+• Flight Period: Late June to early August.

-As I walked along the track into the forest, I spotted four more Purple Emperors fluttering down from the trees and landing on the path.
+As I walked along the forest track, I spotted four more Purple Emperors fluttering down from the canopy and landing on the path.

 Silver-washed fritillary